GenericMappingTools/gmt/doc/rst/source/grdvolume.rst

 **-D**
     Requires **-C**\ *low/high/delta* and will compute the area and volume of each horizontal *slice* as defined by the contours.
-The reported contour value is the base of the slice, and the *height* is always set to *delta* (since that is the thickness of all slices).
+The reported contour and area values refer to the base of the slice, and the *height* is always set to *delta* (since that is the thickness of all slices).

 .. _-L: